manunggal/Tugas_4-Shell_Tooling/README.md

 ## Process
 ### Getting the Input Files
-using `read` command in bash, input files are hold as variables to be used in the following functions.
+using `read` command in bash, input files are held as variables to be used in the upcoming functions.
 ```
 #take first file
 echo "insert first file name:"